 A highlight of Inclusive Excellence initiatives in the SBE @ SSU

 - Upward Bound: SBE faculty, staff, and administrators engage with eighth-grade and high school students to help them explore potential majors offered in college and start thinking about potential career paths.

-- Rodney Strong Pathways Program: The Program aims to bring a broad range of talented students to SSU, and provide them with a better educational experience to foster their academic career and life success.
+- Rodney Strong Pathways Program: This program aims to bring a broad range of talented students to SSU, and provide them with a better educational experience to foster their academic career and life success.
 The Rodney Strong Pathways Program augments existing support services of the Educational Opportunity Program (EOP), which recruits students who are the first in their families to attend college, or who come from economically disadvantaged backgrounds, by engaging all EOP students during each of their years on campus, providing co-curricular training in financial literacy, entrepreneurship, career guidance, and leadership.
-This program will positively impact more than 600 students each year.
+This program aims to positively impact more than 600 students each year.

-- Entrepreneurship Learning & Leadership: With generous support from the Kalmanovitz Foundation, the SBE provides support for students, particularly those who are first-generation and of underserved populations, who want to start their own business, by turning their ideas into a viable opportunity.
+- SBE Entrepreneurship Hub: With generous support from the Kalmanovitz Foundation, the SBE provides support for students, particularly those who are first-generation and of underserved populations, who want to start their own business, by turning their ideas into a viable opportunity.

-- Student Success Workshops: In partnership with the SSU Faculty Center, the SBE offers training workshops on various topics, including evidence-based teaching practices, testing what you teach without teaching to the test, measuring teaching effectiveness, and classroom management.
-These workshops are intended to develop faculty for effective teaching and ensure assurance of learning in the classroom.
+- Diversity and Inclusion Workshops: Each semester, the SBE partners with organizations across campus, like the SSU HUB, to provide diversity and inclusion training for all faculty and staff.
+In addition, the SBE partnered with the SSU Faculty Center, to offer training workshops on various topics, including evidence-based teaching practices, testing what you teach without teaching to the test, measuring teaching effectiveness, and classroom management.
+These workshops are intended to provide faculty with opportunities for continuous teaching development.

 Did you know?